thingsboard/thingsboard.github.io/docs/user-guide/install/cluster/aws-monolith-setup.md

 **Note**: if you don't make any changes to `instanceType` and `desiredCapacity` fields, the EKS will deploy **1** node of type **m5.xlarge**.

+{% capture aws-eks-security %}
-**Advanced**: in case you want to secure access to the PostgreSQL, you'll need to configure the existing VPC or create a new one, set it as the VPC for the ThingsBoard cluster, create security group for PostgreSQL, set them for `node` node-group in the ThingsBoard cluster and configure the access from the ThingsBoard cluster nodes to PostgreSQL using another security group.
+In case you want to secure access to the PostgreSQL, you'll need to configure the existing VPC or create a new one, set it as the VPC for the ThingsBoard cluster, create security group for PostgreSQL, set them for `node` node-group in the ThingsBoard cluster and configure the access from the ThingsBoard cluster nodes to PostgreSQL using another security group.

 You can find more information about configuring VPC for `eksctl` [here](https://eksctl.io/usage/vpc-networking/).
+{% endcapture %}
+{% include templates/info-banner.md content=aws-eks-security %}

 Command to create AWS cluster:
 ```